NicholasHarmer/sleepyhead/README.md

-Site for myself and Carter, will be using to learn and experience.
+Website for myself and Carter, will be used for experience and learning.